openstf/stf/README.md

   - Or that.
 * You're on OS X
   - There's a bug in ADB's OS X implementation that causes devices to be lost on error conditions.
 The problem is more pronounced when using USB hubs.
 You have to unplug and then plug it back in again.
+* The USB hub broke
+  - Happens.
+Just try a new one.

 ## Testing